-All surgeries leave scars, some more visible than others.
-Although good wound healing after a surgical procedure is expected, abnormal scars may occur both within the skin and in the deeper tissues.
-Scars may be unattractive and of a different color than the surrounding skin.
-Hair loss near the scar may make it more visible.
-There is a possibility of visible marks from sutures used to close the wound.
-Additional treatments, including surgery, may be needed to treat scarring.
+Although good wound healing after a surgical procedure is expected, abnormal scars may occur within both the skin and the deeper tissues.
+Scars may be unattractive and of different color than the surrounding skin.
+There is a possibility of visible marks from sutures.
+Additional treatments including surgery may be needed to treat scarring.